BrutusBondBTC/blogposts/TheLightningNetwork.md

 "But I didn't do anything wrong so I have nothing to hide."
 Martin Luther King Jr. was arrested because the powers that be thought he did do something wrong, leading a Good Friday Demonstration, not because he had something to hide.
 He did not hide his identity.
 How could he given the issues he protested?
 He wanted the right to sit in a restaurant and pay for lunch in places that did not want him to sit in their restaurant.

 Many people think payments are unimportant, but I disagree.
 Payment systems are designed to favor some people more than others.
 You never know what people will be targeted in the future.
 Since we all may ve targets given a change in the political winds, we all need.
 While not perfect, the lightning netork can help us achieve more privacy.

+Note, the links in this chapter are not affiliate links.